Uninett/lbcontroller/README.md

 ## Notes

 The yaml files in cmd/{lbmetaontroller, lbcontrollertest} have `imagePullPolicy: Never`, this is because if reuse the Docker daemon in minikube without a registry teh images are already there and cannot be pulled.
 If you want to use a different setup you might want to changhe the pull policy.

+There are three envroment variables used: lbcontroller_ENDPOINT, lbcontroller_TOKEN and lbcontroller_CLUSTER.
+If not defined `lbcontroller_CLUSTER` will default to nird the other two must be defined.
+`lbcontroller_ENDPOINT` is the API endpoint of the load balancer.
+`lbcontroller_TOKEN` is the token to use to authenticate the API.

 # TODOs